docsforadobe/premiere-plugin-guide/docs/importers/selector-descriptions.rst

 Use this to write timecode data and timecode rate to your file.

-See the Universals chapter for more information on time in Premiere.
+See :ref:`universals/universals` for more information on time in Premiere.

 Supercedes ``imSetTimeInfo``.